 Especially appalling to Klau were the stories of three black slaves in 1840's Alabama, named Anarcha, Lucy, and Betsey, to which much of modern gynecology traces its roots.

 These three women became the living research subjects for J. Marion Sims, inventor of the speculum and the celebrated "father of gynecology."
-Anarcha, due to an apparently superhuman threshold for pain, was subjected by Sims to some 30 surgeries without anesthesia.
+Anarcha, was subjected by Sims to some 30 surgeries without anesthesia.
 Sims used what he learned from these and other experiments to treat his wealthy white patients (with anesthesia), laying foundations for many of today's gynecological practices.

 Anarcha, Lucy, and Betsey's stories go largely unrecognized, while statues commemorate doctors whose work was based on their suffering.
 The GynePunks champion reclaiming reproductive health from that history.
 For example, they've renamed the Skene's Gland (named after another 19th century gyno) to "Anarcha's Gland."
 Because really, does it make sense that a gland linked to the female orgasm is named after some guy?